Darío Silva: International career

+Personal

+Silva has two children, a daughter named Elina (born c.
+1997) and a son named Diego Darío (born c.
+2003).

 Car crash

-On 23 September 2006, Silva was seriously injured in a car crash in Montevideo.
+On 23 September 2006, Silva was seriously injured in a car crash in Montevideo, where he was staying at while waiting for a new club to sign him following his Portsmouth stint.
 The accident occurred when he lost control of his pick-up truck and was thrown from the vehicle, colliding with a lamppost.
 In the impact, the 33-year-old Silva fractured his skull, being rendered unconscious and suffering a compound fracture on his right leg.
 At the time of the crash, he was traveling with two other ex-footballers, Elbio Papa and Dardo Pereira, who were not seriously injured.

 On the day of the accident, a team of five made the decision to amputate Silva's leg below the knee, and he underwent an operation which lasted for three and a half hours.
 He was put into a medically induced coma for the amputation.
 After the operation, there were fears that the amputation would become infected.
 However, his condition was declared stable a few days later as he recovered at Montevideo's La Española hospital, whose staff expected him to make a full recovery.

-After difficulty with coming to terms with the amputation, Silva left the hospital on 5 October 2006, and returned to his home in Montevideo with the plan of receiving a prosthetic leg in Italy to help him walk and run without the aid of crutches.